tmychow/financial-autocomplete/README.md

 Open `finance_rl.ipynb` in Jupyter or Google Colab to train a model with RL.

 Reward signal: training uses the LLM-as-judge correctness score only.
-Efficiency and completion penalties may be logged for analysis but do not affect optimization.

 ## Files